tjsego/mechanica/docs/main/source/lattices.rst

 :ref:`particles <MxParticleHandle>` of each :py:class:`unitcell <lattice.unitcell>`
 when used to create a lattice.
-Bonded interactions can be attached to a :py:class:`unitcell <lattice.unitcell>` definition by specifying a tuple, each element of which contains three pieces of information,
+Bonded interactions can be attached to a :py:class:`unitcell <lattice.unitcell>` definition by specifying a tuple, each element of which contains three pieces of information in a :py:class:`BondRule <lattice.BondRule>`,

 #. a callable that takes two :ref:`particles <MxParticleHandle>` as arguments
    and returns a newly created :ref:`bond <MxBondHandle>`